craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 aliases:
 ---
 # Tiana Turing
-## Gnome Wizard, Auxiliarist (Wizard 6)
+## Gnome Wizard, Auxiliarist (Wizard 7)
 ### she/they

 > Standing at 3'9", Tiana wears a practical brown canvas cloak and a comparably large backpack.
+She sports a green cap, and is always seen holding a mysterious coin.

 Tiana is a young gnome with practical experience in the field - under direct supervision, in a stable environment.
 She's brought along her familiar - a brown shepherd dog named Compu.